fretgfr/snipebot/index.md

-# A fun bot for your Discord server.

 SnipeBot is a Discord bot that allows you to "snipe" deleted messages, edited messages, and removed reactions.
 Deleted messages that had images and other attachments are also tracked.

 "Snipes" are only held for a while, so make sure you snipe while you can!